akuz/akuz-java/README.md

 akuz-java-lda
 =============

-And implementation of LDA in Java (Gibbs sampling with Multiprocessor Parallelisation and Simulated Annealing)
+LDA in Java (Gibbs sampling with Multiprocessor Parallelisation and Simulated Annealing)